AcademySoftwareFoundation/openfx/GOVERNANCE.md

 * **Chair**: This position acts as the project manager, organizing meetings and providing oversight to project administration.

-* **Chief Architect**: This position makes all the final calls on design and technical decisions, and is responsible for avoiding "design by committee" pitfalls.

-The chair role is assumed to rotate annually (though there are no term limits, so the TSC may reelect an existing chair).
-The chief architect position should be a source of stability and coherent design vision, so the TSC is encouraged to choose an architect who can serve for many years and only change architects when it is necessary for the health of the project and its community.
+The chair role is assumed to rotate annually, although there are no term limits, so the TSC may reelect an existing chair.

-At the time of election, the TSC will also agree upon which of these two leaders will serve as the OpenFX ASWF (Academy Software Foundation) TAC (Technical Advisory Council) representative for the term.
-This member represents the project at all ASWF TAC meetings.
+The chair will serve as the OpenFX ASWF (Academy Software Foundation) TAC (Technical Advisory Council) representative for the term, or may delegate this responsibility as needed.

 z### TSC Members